Vasto-777/Tweak/README.md

 ## Usage

-1. Edit the `.bat` file and replace `yourusername` in the TikTok URL with your actual TikTok username.
-2. Right-click the `.bat` file and select **Run as administrator**.
+1. Right-click the `.bat` file and select **Run as administrator**.
-3. The script will stop the specified services and open your TikTok profile in the default browser.
+2. The script will stop the specified services and open your TikTok profile in the default browser.
-4. Press any key to close the script window.
+3. Press any key to close the script window.

 ## Warning